orange-tin/orange-tin/README.md

 - 👋 Hi, I’m @orange-tin
 - 👀 I’m interested in Python, Cryptography, and Machine Learning
 - 🌱 I’m currently learning Tensorflow
-- 💞️ I’m looking to collaborate on everything I can!
+- 💞️ I’m looking to collaborate on everything!
 - 📫 How to reach me ...

 <!---